How to get a job in corporate finance

 The advantage of stepping into corporate financing is that this career branches out into various jobs and industries.
 In order to become a corporate finance professional, you can:

-- Take up a course to become an ACCA-qualified professional, which typically takes three years.
+- Take up a finance course to become an ACCA-qualified professional, which typically takes three years.
 This helps in building a strong foundation.
 Thereafter, aspirants can go ahead and pursue a financial analyst internship with an accountancy firm.

 - Join the corporate finance team of an accountancy firm as a trainee.
 This helps in getting hands-on experience in corporate financing.